Paysafe: History

 In August 2017, it was announced that Paysafe would be sold to a consortium of The Blackstone Group and CVC Capital Partners for £2.96 billion, making it the largest private equity backed takeover of a London-listed company since the 2008 financial crisis.
 The acquisition was approved by the European Commission on 22 November 2017.
 On 21 December 2017, Paysafe got delisted from the London Stock Exchange.

 In April 2019, with the likelihood of the upcoming withdrawal of the United Kingdom (UK) from the European Union (EU), the so-called "Brexit", Paysafe Group announced their plans to prevent any negative effects for their users and merchants.
 Since Brexit came into effect, the company has transferred its European Economic Area (EEA) business to newly incorporated group companies based in Ireland, namely Paysafe Payment Solutions Limited and Paysafe Prepaid Services Limited.
 Each company is authorized and regulated as an electronic money institution by the Irish financial services regulator, the Central Bank of Ireland.

 In July 2020, it was announced that Paysafe bought payment gateway Openbucks for an undisclosed amount of money.
-It was announced that the Openbucks team would become part of the parent company's eCash solutions group.
+It was also announced that the Openbucks team would become part of the parent company's eCash solutions group.

-In December 2020, the company announced that it had entered into a definitive agreement to merge with special-purpose acquisition company, Foley Trasimene Acquisition Corp, in a US$9 billion transaction.
+In December 2020, the company announced it had entered into a definitive agreement to merge with special-purpose acquisition company, Foley Trasimene Acquisition Corp, in a US$9 billion transaction.

 In April 2022, Paysafe announced a new partnership with US-based auto finance company Exeter Finance, allowing for eCash payments for US auto loans.

-That same month, the company also announced Bruce Lowthers would replace Philip McHugh as CEO and executive director from May 1, 2022.
+In the same month, the company announced Bruce Lowthers would replace Philip McHugh as CEO and executive director beginning May 1, 2022.